-Documentation from the manufacturer such as technical datasheet stating compliance with relevant standard.
+Documentation from the manufacturer such as technical datasheet or DoP stating compliance with relevant standard.
+This is uploaded by the manufacturer through the web portal SCDP.

-O21 Surface layers on floors, ceilings, walls, doors, and windows.
+O21 Surface layers on floors, ceilings, walls, doors, and windows

-Doors, windows and interior surface layers on floors, ceilings and walls may not contain chlorinated plastics (PVC).
+Doors, windows and interior surface layers on floors, ceilings and walls may not contain chlorinated plastics (e.g. PVC).
 This includes watertight layers, wall film, acoustic dampening foams and other products used directly underneath the surface layer.
 Mouldings, skirtings and surface wall films are included.